AdobeDocs/analytics.en/help/components/locations/configure-import-accounts.md

    +++Azure Blob

-      Data warehouse support Azure Blob destinations.
+      Data warehouse supports Azure Blob destinations.
 Requires a container, account, and a key.
 Amazon automatically encrypts the data at rest.
 When you download the data, it gets decrypted automatically.
 See [Create a storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal#view-and-copy-storage-access-keys) within the Microsoft Azure docs for more information.

       >[!NOTE]
       >